 That’s why not worrying was my self-care practice for the day.

-Sifting through medical information on the internet is a bit like sifting through a dumpster.
-Some of it is out of date, some is still useful, but for the most part it stinks.
-Varying opinions make it difficult to arrive at a meaningful conclusion.
+Sifting through medical information on the internet is kind of like sifting through a dumpster.
+Some of it is out of date, some is still moderately useful, but for the most part it stinks.
+Varying opinions make it difficult to arrive at any meaningful conclusion.
 Even some of the most reputable websites paint an ambiguous picture of various health conditions (in part, I’m sure, due to liability).